2011 IZOD IndyCar World Championship: Reactions

 At the time of his death, Wheldon had been working with IndyCar officials to develop the ICONIC chassis with the intention of improving safety in the sport.
 Planned changes to the chassis include larger cockpits for driver protection and bodywork over the rear wheels to prevent cars from launching off one another in the event of a collision, long a problem in open-wheel racing, regardless of oval or road course, but troublesome on high-speed ovals and tight street circuits with a long straight and a tight turn, similar to the style of many modern road courses.

 Prominent figures within the IndyCar fraternity and the wider international motorsport community expressed their condolences to Wheldon and his family.
 Wheldon had been scheduled to take part in the Gold Coast 600, a round of the V8 Supercars championship, on October 22, racing alongside his friend James Courtney.
 Upon hearing of Wheldon's death, Courtney described the accident as a sobering reminder of the dangers faced by racing drivers.
 As the first major international motorsport event after Wheldon's death, organizers of the V8 Supercars series planned a series of tributes to him at the Gold Coast 600.
 Wheldon's place was taken by another British driver, Darren Turner, an FIA GT1 World Championship competitor.
 Wheldon's name was left on the car as a mark of respect, while British drivers at the event paid tribute to him with helmet decals, and several other drivers planned individual tributes to Wheldon.

 Kanaan, who had also been scheduled to race in Australia, announced his withdrawal from the event out of respect for Wheldon.
 However, Briscoe, Tagliani, and Hélio Castroneves, all of whom raced at Las Vegas, along with other part-time IndyCar drivers Sébastien Bourdais and Simon Pagenaud, who were not at Las Vegas, did race.
 Bourdais, the best performing "International" driver, received the Dan Wheldon Memorial Trophy.
 Sam Schmidt, for whom Wheldon had been racing at the time of his accident, admitted that the events at Las Vegas Motor Speedway had prompted him to re-evaluate his involvement in motorsports.
-Similarly, veteran drivers Davey Hamilton and Paul Tracy said they were considering retiring from racing on the back of the accident.

 In the NASCAR Sprint Cup Series, several drivers at the 2011 Good Sam Club 500 at Talladega on the weekend after Wheldon's death put special tributes on their cars, like NASCAR issuing the "Lionheart Knight" decal Wheldon wore on his helmet, which were placed on the cars' b-pillars, along with T. J. Bell putting Wheldon's name on the namerail.

+In Formula One, a moment of silence was held at the Indian Grand Prix in memory of Wheldon and MotoGP rider Marco Simoncelli, who died the weekend after Wheldon in a crash at the Malaysian motorcycle Grand Prix, with Jenson Button dedicating his runner-up finish at the race to both of them.